trifectatechfoundation/teach-rs/slides/A2-advanced-intro.md

 struct PointInt(i64, i64);
 ```

-We are repeating ourselves here, what if we could write a datastructure for
+We are repeating ourselves here, what if we could write a data structure for
 both of these cases?

 <v-click>